Tower Hill Revitalisation

 Above: the heritage-listed Visitor Centre at Tower Hill.

 Opened in 1971, the Robin Boyd-designed Visitor Centre is an iconic feature at Tower Hill.
-Following approval by Heritage Victoria, repairs and maintenance are ready to commence, ensuring the building continues to welcome visitors into the future.
-The building’s conical roof, which reflects the dormant volcano in which it sits, will be carefully restored, along with:
+Following approval by Heritage Victoria, repairs and maintenance have commenced, ensuring the building continues to welcome visitors into the future.
+The building’s conical roof, which reflects the dormant volcano in which it sits, has been carefully restored, along with:

 • restoration of timber windows and doors